Frida Export Interface¶

 })

-The performRpcJVMCallOnMain code block means your code will be executed in the JVM and on the main UI thread.
-For operations involving the UI or the main thread, you must execute them within this block to succeed.
-At the same time, you need to ensure your code does not block the main thread, as this could cause the app to become unresponsive or even crash.
+The performRpcJVMCallOnMain block represents executing your code on the JVM’s main UI thread.
+For operations involving the UI or the main thread, you need to execute them within this block to succeed.
+Also, make sure your code does not block the main thread, otherwise it may cause the app to become unresponsive or even crash.

 return performRpcCall(function() {